soricellia/web-compiler/README.md

 Currently, my stack is set up as follows:

-	 -linux
-	 -nodejs
+* linux
+* nodejs
-	 -jquery/jquery packages (mostly for the text editor) -possible postgress in the future if i get around to it... lets build a compiler first
+* jquery/jquery packages (mostly for the text editor)
+* possible postgress in the future if i get around to it... lets build a compiler first

 ## Getting Started